Skip to content

 • Baseline comparisons.
 Month-over-month and year-over-year comparisons by area reveal trends and confirm that efficiency investments are delivering expected returns.

-IoT monitoring systems typically achieve ROI within 6-12 months because they consistently uncover waste that manual inspections miss.
-A sensor might detect that a rooftop HVAC unit runs continuously because a damper is stuck open, costing $200/month in wasted energy.
-Without monitoring, that problem persists undetected for years.
+IoT monitoring systems can expose waste that manual inspections miss.
+A sensor might detect that a rooftop HVAC unit runs continuously because a damper is stuck open.
+Without monitoring, that problem can persist undetected for years.

 Platform Options for Small Hotels